bitovi/academy/src/typescript/1-why-typescript.md

 document.body.innerHTML = greeter(user);
 ```

 If there's a bug in the code related to falsely assuming a type, it won't throw an error until we're already running our code.

 TypeScript uses static typing, which allows us to specify what type a variable should hold, and types are checked when the code compiles alerting us of any incorrect usages of a variable assignment.
 The concept of "static" comes from the idea of variables being static, meaning once you set a variable to a type it can't (shouldn't) be changed.

+## Using this Guide

+In this guide we will teach you about TypeScript concepts and have an environment for you to practice in.
+Running the tests will catch any problems if the code was not written correctly or as expected.
+Pay close attention to how you name and save the files.

+When we give you a command to run to verify your work it will look for a file named respectively.
+If you run into issues you can look at the package.json file to see which file the command listed is looking for.

 ## Exercise: `1-helloworld.ts`